amite/intro-to-react/README.markdown

 Open a browser and hit [http://localhost:3009](http://localhost:3009), and you are ready to roll

+## Where is the source code for the presentation?

+Its in `presentation/index.js` 😁

 ## Build & Deployment

 Building the dist version of the project is as easy as running `npm run build`